The Proposed Canby Schools Levy, Measure 3-636

 Why is the District Considering a Levy?

-Canby School District Has Already Made Significant Reductions
+Canby School District Has Made Significant Reductions

 State & Federal Cuts Have Created a Crisis